A dynamic and welcoming contemporary art gallery in Dublin, Ireland

 When you get to know us a bit better, you might even decide to join CAIRDE, our patron's scheme at the gallery.

-We look forward to your visit; our friendly art gallery is located in what we believe is the best area of Dublin 1: the world-famous Gate Theatre, the iconic James Joyce Centre, and, of course, the essential Hugh Lane Gallery (always worth a visit, especially the must-see reconstructed studio of painter Francis Bacon).
+We look forward to your visit; our friendly art gallery is located in what we believe is the best area of Dublin 1: the world-famous Gate Theatre, the iconic James Joyce Centre, and, of course, the internationally-acclaimed Hugh Lane Gallery (always worth a visit, especially the must-see reconstructed studio of painter Francis Bacon).

 All these institutions of outstanding reputation are just a stone's throw away from us in the Irish capital's city centre.
 Other renowned and well established organisations in this premier cultural assemble of Northside Dublin include Poetry Ireland, the remarkable Irish Writers Centre and the much respected Fighting Words.
 Also, we are only 5 minutes away from Henry Street, one of Dublin's main shopping districts.